stone-payments/blah/README.md

 ## Authentication

 Authentication is typically done through Application Default Credentials which means you do not have to change the code to authenticate as long as your environment has credentials.
 You have a few options for setting up
 authentication:

-### When running locally, use the Google Cloud SDK
+### Running locally

-        gcloud auth application-default login
+Use the Google Cloud SDK `gcloud auth application-default login`.

-### When running on App Engine or Compute Engine,
+### Running on App Engine or Compute Engine
-credentials are already set-up.
+Credentials are already set-up.
 However, you may need to configure your Compute Engine instance with additional scopes

-### You can create a Service Account key file.
-This file can be used to
+### Environment variable

-   authenticate to Google Cloud Platform services from any environment.
+You can create a Service Account key file.
+This file can be used to authenticate to Google Cloud Platform services from any environment.
 To use the file, set the ``GOOGLE_APPLICATION_CREDENTIALS`` environment variable to the path to the key file, for example:

-        export GOOGLE_APPLICATION_CREDENTIALS=/path/to/service_account.json
+`export GOOGLE_APPLICATION_CREDENTIALS=/path/to/service_account.json`

 ## Running the project